itsharrisonzhang/ula/README.md

 # ula-2021
-This repository contains the flight-tested mission program and the histogram equalization algorithm used for frame-by-frame post-processing of descent footage.
+Development of a flight-tested mission program and histogram equalization algorithm used for frame-by-frame post-processing of descent footage.